Visiting Alaska's Denali National Park

 Aside from the majesty of the mountain, Denali National Park boasts an embarrassment of natural riches.
 Most of its millions of acres lie relatively undisturbed, resulting in a rich and diverse sub-arctic wilderness.

 Some of the most iconic animals in North America call Denali home.
-Visitors have the chance to see grizzly and black bears, moose, Dall sheep, caribou, wolves, and bald eagles, to name a few of Alaska’s Big Five.
+Visitors have the chance to see grizzly and black bears, moose, Dall sheep, caribou, wolves, and bald eagles, to name a few of Alaska’s incredible wildlife.

-The Tundra Wilderness Tour comes included on all cruisetours with 2-night or longer stays at the McKinley Chalet Resort.
-It goes 62 miles into Denali’s wild heart and takes 6- to 8-hours.
+The Tundra Wilderness Tour comes included on all cruisetours with 2- or 3-night stays at the McKinley Chalet Resort.
+It goes 43 miles into Denali’s unspoiled wilderness and takes 6 to 6.5 hours.
 Guides tell the story behind every spectacular vista.
+Keep an eye out for Alaska’s Big Five — grizzly bears, caribou, Dall sheep, moose, and wolves — roaming freely in their natural habitat.

 Hiking and Backpacking Denali